Skip to content

 bash

-make kubeconfig # merge ~/.kube/config
+task kubeconfig:fetch # merge ~/.kube/config

 kubectl config use-context k3s-infra

-make nodes # verify nodes Ready
+task status:nodes # verify nodes Ready

-See Getting Started for the full step-by-step walkthrough.
+See Getting Started for the full walkthrough.

-4 — Deploy your own apps
+Deploy your own apps

 infra/